Meghan Markle 'wants to move forward' with As Ever following Netflix split

 Eighteen months after the tour, the Sussexes had stepped back from their royal roles and moved to California.

-The couple's children will not travel with them as they have school.
+The couple's children will not travel with them as they will be attending school.